A Score that Really Matters: Your Credit Score

-Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders need to discover two things about you: your ability to repay the loan, and if you are willing to pay it back.
-To understand whether you can pay back the loan, they look at your income and debt ratio.
-To assess your willingness to pay back the mortgage loan, they look at your credit score.
+Before deciding on what terms they will offer you a loan, lenders need to discover two things about you: whether you can repay the loan, and how committed you are to pay back the loan.
+To understand your ability to pay back the loan, they assess your income and debt ratio.
+To assess your willingness to repay, they use your credit score.

-Your credit score is a direct result of your repayment history.
-They never take into account income, savings, amount of down payment, or demographic factors like sex ethnicity, national origin or marital status.
+Credit scores only take into account the information contained in your credit reports.
+They never take into account income, savings, down payment amount, or personal factors like sex race, national origin or marital status.
 These scores were invented specifically for this reason.
-Credit scoring was developed as a way to consider solely that which was relevant to a borrower's willingness to repay the lender.
+Credit scoring was developed to assess a borrower's willingness to pay without considering any other personal factors.

-For the agencies to calculate a credit score, you must have an active credit account with a payment history of six months.
-This payment history ensures that there is enough information in your credit to generate an accurate score.
-If you don't meet the minimum criteria for getting a credit score, you might need to establish your credit history prior to applying for a mortgage.
+To get a credit score, you must have an active credit account with a payment history of at least six months.
+This payment history ensures that there is enough information in your report to generate a score.
+Should you not meet the minimum criteria for getting a score, you might need to work on a credit history before you apply for a mortgage loan.

 Equity Edge Mortgage, Inc. can answer questions about credit reports and many others.
 Give us a call at 719-425-2226.